tripppdx/api-server/README.md

 ### Lab: Class 04

-Dynamic API Add Database Abstraction and Associations to your API
+#### Dynamic API Add Database Abstraction and Associations to your API

-Build a REST API using Express, by creating a proper series of endpoints that perform CRUD operations on a database, using the REST standard
+Add a Collection Interface which will consume a Sequelize Model and perform generic Database CRUD operations.

 ## Links to application deployment